eclipse-sumo/sumo/docs/web/docs/Simulation/Why_Vehicles_are_teleporting.md

 vehicle moves with a larger speed, this counter is reset.
 In the case the vehicle waited longer than a certain threshold value (default 300 seconds), the vehicle is assumed to be in grid-lock and teleported onto the next free edge on its route.
-If there is enough space on the next adjecent edge, the vehicle will be directly assigned to the respective available space.
-If it is not the case, the vehicle will be put in a edge-based pool of the next edge (e.g. E0) and (virtully) travel with travel speed (1 m/s) in order to representatively calculating his edge travel time.
-When a space (default: 7.5 m/space) on the next edge is available, the first vehicle on the current edge (E0) will move to it at the corresponding time step.
-After that, the teleported vehicle in the "pool" can move to the edge (E0) from the pool and the position is decided by the calculated edge travel time, mentioned above.
-If there is no space and the aforemetioned calculated edge trave time is reached, the corresponding vehicle will move to the pool of the next edge and the respective edge travel time will be calculated.
-The rules, mentioned above, apply continuously.
-A simple illustratoion about how congestion resolves stepwise is shown below.
+If there is enough space on the subsequent edge of the vehicle's route, the vehicle will be directly assigned to the respective available space.
+Vehicle insertion will use depart method "free" (anywhere on the lane with the least traffic) and attempt to insert the vehicle with it's maximum allowed speed.
+The insertion space must allow for all necessary safety gaps of the vehicle itself and it's follower vehicle, though the speed may be reduced if it helps with insertion.

+If the vehicle cannot be inserted immediately,it will be held outside the road network in a special 'teleporting-buffer'and (virtully) traverse the next edge with the average speed of that edge (minimum  m/s).
+After this virtual travel time has passend, the next attempt at re-inserting the vehicle into the network is made one edge further along it's route.
+This procedure repeats until the vehicle has been re-inserted or the end of the route is reached.
+In the latter case, the vehicle is removed from the simulation.

+A simple illustration about how congestion resolves stepwise is shown below.
 ![grafik](https://user-images.githubusercontent.com/26454969/121517586-d900b100-c9ef-11eb-943a-69e410814bcf.png)